ColmPurcell/CI_PP2_The_Crystal_Ball/README.md

 A performance audit was carried out using [web.dev/measure](https://web.dev/measure/) and the site scores high across all areas with scores of 100 for Accessibility, Best Practices and SEO.

-The site was tested using Chrome, Safari & Edge browers with no issues.
+The site was tested using Chrome, Safari & Edge browsers with no issues.
-The site was tested on a range of devices including iphone 11 and 13, Samsung Galaxy S10 and A70 and Lenovo Smart Tab M10 plus with no issues found.
+The site was tested on a range of devices including iPhone 11 and 13, Samsung Galaxy S10 and A70 and Lenovo Smart Tab M10 plus with no issues found.

 ### Bugs and fixes:

+1. Expected: Answer would only be given if question is asked.
+ - Testing: Clicked submit without inputting a question.
+ - Result: Answer was given without a question being submitted.
+ - Fix: Adjusted the function to give an alert for no question prompting the user to enter a question.
+2. Expected: The question field would clear once a question was asked.
+ - Testing: Entered a question and clicked submit.
+ - Result: Question field didn't clear.
+ - Fix: Enter 1 line of code to clear the answer field when the function runs.
+3. Expected: Code validation would pass with no issues found.
+ - Testing: The code validation was tested using [jshint](https://jshint.com/).
+ - Result: One warning was showing for using "let" in my function.
+ - Fix: I replaced let with var which didn't impact my function and allowed validation to pass.

 ## Technologies Used